panaaj/nmeasimulator/README.md

 Installation:
 -------------

-NMEASimulator is currently available in _Pre-Release_ for Windows and Linux.
+NMEASimulator is now available in _Pre-Release_ for Windows, Mac and Linux.

 Head to [Releases](https://github.com/panaaj/nmeasimulator/releases) to download the latest version for your device Operating System.